Identifying CP Basis Invariants in SMEFT: Introduction

 \section{Introduction}

 Numerous experiments and observations have hinted at the presence of new physics beyond the Standard Model (BSM), including phenomena like neutrino masses, matter-antimatter asymmetry, and dark matter.
 Various theories of new physics (NP) have been proposed to account for these observations by extending the Standard Model (SM)'s field content and/or symmetries.
 As is known, the CP violation in the SM is not enough to explain the matter-antimatter asymmetry, and thus an additional source of the CP violation is needed by extending the SM.
 The CP violation is closely related to the flavor structure, in which arguably it is necessary to choose a certain basis and parametrization to formulate the Lagrangian in the theory.
 However, physical observables cannot depend on arbitrary choices of basis and can only depend on basis invariant quantities, such as rephasing invariants.
 In the context of group theory, basis invariants are objects which do not transform under the action of the group of basis changes~\cite{Jarlskog:1985ht,Jarlskog:1985cw,Dunietz:1985uy,Wu:1985ea,Bernabeu:1986fc,Jenkins:2009dy}.
-Thus, the classifications of invariants are playing a crucial role in analysing theories which explain the flavor and CP violation.
+Thus, the classification of invariants is essential for analyzing theories that explain flavor and CP violation.

-The most known example of a basis invariant is the well-known Jarlskog invariant~\cite{Jarlskog:1985ht,Jarlskog:1985cw}, which hints at a source of CP violation in SM.
-This invariant is used as a way to exhaust all flavor transformations in a way which is independent of the phase rotations, as
+One of the most well-known examples of a basis invariant is the Jarlskog invariant~\cite{Jarlskog:1985ht,Jarlskog:1985cw}, which signals the presence of CP violation in the SM.
+The corresponding CP-odd invariant, ${J}^-$, is given by